-I use a discontinuity in UC admission rules as a natural experiment to test the effects of selective research universities' on students' partial partial partial and turnout.
-Because the UC's admission process favored students in the top four percent of their high school class, comparing applicants within a small bandwidth of the threshold allows identification of the universities' political effects without the threat of endogeneity.
+I use a discontinuity in UC admission rules as a natural experiment to test the effects of highly selective colleges on students' partisanship.
+Because the UC's admission process favored students in the top four percent of their high school cohort, comparing applicants within a small bandwidth of the threshold allows identification of the universities' impact without the threat of endogeneity.
 I find that each admission to the UC system induced by the policy reduces the probability an applicant will register as a Republican, raises independent or Democratic registration, and increases voter turnout in primaries, mostly in Democratic presidential contests.